samuele-mattiuzzo/posta-to/README.md

 **NOTE**: make sure you have python, git and mercurial installed before running this script.

 Last thing to do is pushing some data inside the database.
-Theres a json dump called *initial_data.json* in the project root.

         % python manage.py syncdb

-Manage.py command will automatically load the json dump.
-Insert an admin user when prompted for
+Insert an admin user when prompted for (not required)

 Launch the application:

-		% python manage.py runserver
+		% dev_appserver.py .

-and point your browser to *http://localhost:8000/*
+and point your browser to *http://localhost:8080/*

 Developement status
 ----------------
+- Vote tracking for users
 - Tagging system (new one or maybe [django-tagging][7])
 - Image uploading with resizing
 - Image cancellation